jillesca/ncpeek/README.md

       1. If using a `xml` file, use the filename as ID, including the `.xml` extension.
       2. If using `xpath`, use the whole xpath expression.

-   2. Then on the second level of the dictionary, add the module that has your parser and the class to import.
+   2. On the second level of the dictionary, add the module that has your parser and the class to import.

-   3. This is an example of the mappings used.

       ```python
       PARSER_MAPPING: Dict[str, Dict[str, str]] = {